junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 ### 5.2

 > Sammy is eighteen years old today.
 Surprised he didn't take off.
 We're not getting along too well.
 He hunts when we need him to, <u>but he's never committed himself the way Dean did.</u> <u>Dean's never known any other way to live, or if he has, he doesn't act like it.
 He's playing the role he was born to play.</u> Sammy's the younger brother.
 He doesn't know what his role is, even though I can tell him until I'm blue in the face and we're both ready to kill each other.
-HE's got one more year of school and then I'm drfting him full-time into the family business. <u>I've given him more slack than I ever gave Dean, more than I would have ever gotten from my dad.</u> He needed it.
+He's got one more year of school and then I'm drafting him full-time into the family business. <u>I've given him more slack than I ever gave Dean, more than I would have ever gotten from my dad.</u> He needed it.
 Now he's a grown man, or almost.
 Time for him to step into what's expected of him. <u>Dean never even thought about college.
 We used to joke about it once in a while.</u> But Sammy still believes he can have a normal life, but they're both more useful to the world as hunters than... what, lawyers?
 Dentists?
 Sammy's convinced himself that smart kids have to go to college.
 Part of my job is to convince him that college would be a waste of his smarts.
 And I gotta hand it to him on the brain front: there's nothing he can't find on the computer.
 I still dig around in actual books, libraries, newspapers.
 It's all keystrokes and search words for Sammy.
-He's done a good job hiding ourtrail on all the credit cards.
+He's done a good job hiding our trail on all the credit cards.

 Believe me, Dean's thought about other lives too.
 The summer at Sonny's place.
 That's right there his dream crushed.
 And then he stops dreaming about getting out.
 By going back in, by choosing Sammy and this life, he's given away his whole life and future, because he doesn't think he's important, he only thinks he has a role to play, Sammy's big brother, and he plays it.